normankung/env-config-replace/README.md

 # env-config-replace
-Use env variables to replace default configuration Simply replace your config file with the env variables
+Use env variables to replace default configuration Simply replace your config file with the env variables, env-config will be switch to original data type by default config

 ## Install
 ```